 Our commitment to building customer relationships extends even into our marketing.
 We make it a point to regularly provide useful and engaging online content.
 Here, Sarah is updating our blog.
 She has a degree in English and more than ten years' writing experience.

 We break our own metal with the Atek Bantam CNC Press Brake machine.
-John is fabricating parts according to design specifications.
-He also handles buildouts and logistics, and assists with product photography and web site development.
-John is a robot technician, and is pursuing a technical degree.
+John is making parts according to design specifications.
+Primarily a fabricator, John also handles buildouts and logistics, and assists with product photography and web site development.
+He is a robot technician with an Associates' in science and preengineering.

 We offer more than 1,000 different products on our web site and maintain an extensive library of customizable parts.
 Alex, one of our inventory specialist, assembles an order for next-day delivery.